dgwnu/ng-joint/projects/ng-joint/src/lib/shapes/angular/element/angular-element.component.md

 ## bi-directional binding example

-To use Angular Elements with bi-directional binding you have to create a property Array-instance in the using Component.
-This should be based on the _NgJointAngularElement_ interface.

-Example _Component_:
+Firstly, Define an interface based on _NgJointAngularElement_ with additional Angular Element instance properties.
+Finaly, add a property Array-instance to use the Angular Elements with structural directives and bi-directional binding.

+Example _Component_ with bi-directional binding for Angular Elements:

 ```ts
 import { Component } from '@angular/core';